cameronconway3/REST-API-with-express-and-SQL/README.md

-# Full Stack JavaScript Techdegree v2 - REST API Project
+# REST API with Express and SQL
+ REST API using Express and an SQL database that lets users create, list, update, and delete items from a school database.

 ## Overview of the Provided Project Files